jonseymour/node-cmd/README.md

 the function when the thunk is invoked.
-The default implementation of _select creates a thunk in which the encapsulated command is the result of calling shift(1) on the specified command and the encapsulated function is the result of looking up the dispatch table with unshifted()[0] on the specified command.
+The default implementation of _select creates a thunk in which the encapsulated command is the result of calling shift(1) on the specified command and the encapsulated function is the result of looking up the dispatch table with unshifted()[0] of the specified command.
 If lookup fails, the returned thunk will encapsulate the dispatcher's _unhandled function and the specified command.

 _unhandled(Command cmd) -> Object